 MCFARLAND USA (2015) PG: Big budget Disney film based on the true story of Jim White, a down on his luck coach played by Kevin Costner, who lands a job in the poor and predominately Latino city of McFarland, CA. Costner turns an unlikely group of high school boys into one of the best cross country teams.
 A heartwarming and inspirational story about never giving up, sticking together and overcoming the odds.

 THE SANDLOT (1993) PG: Considered by many as the greatest kids movie ever.
 A classic film the whole family will like about the challenge and adventures of a young boy who moves into a new neighborhood and is trying to fit in by playing baseball with the other kids.
 Lots of laughs and life lessons about determination, drive, and friendship.

 FIELD OF DREAMS (1989) PG: Classic baseball movie starring Kevin Costner as an Iowa farmer who builds a baseball field in his cornfield that is visited by the ghost of baseball’s past.
-Great movie that also teaches some baseball history.
+A great movie that also teaches some baseball history.